vincentsmh/bctl/README.md

 ==========

 When installed Xubuntu in Macbook Air (3,2), the brightness control function is broken.
-This script can help someone to enable this by add short cut in keyboard setting as follows.
+This script can help someone to enable this by adding shortcut in keyboard setting as follows.

 ![](img/screenshot.png)